potoole7/CeCl/README.md

 First, let’s generate some example data and visualise it.
-In this example, we want to generate data for 10 “locations” (clustered into 2 groups of 5 sites each) from a bivariate t-copula with different correlation parameters for different clusters.
+In this example, we want to generate data for 10 “locations” (clustered into 2 groups of 5 sites each) from a bivariate t-copula with Generalised Pareto marginals, with different correlation parameters for different clusters.

 ``` r
 library(CeCl)